 UNIVERSITY OF WISCONSIN River Falls

-The Grants & Research Office is not conducting in person business currently due to COVID-19.
+The Grants and Research Office is currently not conducting in-person business due to the COVID-19 pandemic.
 All services are provided remotely.
 Grant proposals are still being developed and submitted along with all support services.
 Remote video sessions can be scheduled to discuss any questions or issues that arise.
-Please email email@example.com .
+Please email firstname.lastname@example.org

 The goal of the Grants and Research Office is to encourage, facilitate, and support UWRF faculty and staff in securing funding for their research endeavors.